 To be taken to a nearby Recyclinghof.

-It is important to recycle properly, but even more to avoid waste as much as possible.
+Final note: It is important to recycle properly, but even more to avoid waste as much as possible.
 Read why here.
 I actually recycle less now because I generate less waste in general.